Dry Needling Therapy for Sciatica

 Dry needling therapy for Sciatica uses needles to stimulate the muscles, encouraging the release of muscle knots.
 This relaxation can reduce pain and increase the range of motion.
 If done regularly, it is an effective treatment plan for Sciatica.

-For sciatica, dry needling is often used alongside other treatments, such as physical therapy or medication.
-It’s a flexible approach that can be tailored to fit your specific needs.
-At Physiotattva, we offer personalised care with state-of-the-art technology to help manage sciatica.
+For many patients, dry needling for sciatica is used alongside physical therapy or medication.
+It’s a flexible, targeted approach that adapts to your specific condition.
+At Physiotattva, we provide personalised care with state-of-the-art methods designed to treat sciatica trigger points effectively.

 Dry needling therapy manages sciatica by targeting muscle knots that contribute to nerve pain.
 This method complements various treatments and can significantly improve pain relief and mobility.
 Understanding how dry needling works and its benefits can enhance your recovery plan.
 At Physiotattva, we offer tailored care with advanced techniques to address sciatica effectively.